 If you have any questions about the Code or need more information about your obligation toward the School and its community, it is your responsibility to find answers.
-You are encouraged to speak with your manager or supervisor, the Head of Human Resources, or the Policy & Compliance Manager.
+You are encouraged to speak with your manager or supervisor, the Human Resources team, or the Policy & Compliance Manager.